 You should read this prospectus and any prospectus supplement of amendment carefully before you invest in our securities.
-Our Common Stock are listed on The Nasdaq Global Market ("Nasdaq") under the symbol "QTI," and our public warrants are traded in the over-the-counter (OTC) market under the symbol "QTIWW."
-On price of our Common Stock was \$\[\] and on \$\], 2025, the closing price for our public warrants was \$\[\] .
+Our Common Stock is currently listed on The Nasdaq Global Market ("Nasdaq"), however Nasdaq has commenced delisting proceedings in respect of our Common Stock, and has suspended trading pending the completion of such proceedings.
+As a result, effective January 28, 2025, our Common Stock is trading in the over-the-counter (OTC) Pink Sheets under the symbol "QTIH".
+In addition, our public warrants are traded in the over-the-counter (OTC) Pink Sheets under the symbol "QTIWW."
+On January 29, 2025, the closing price of our Common Stock was \$0.255, and on January 27, 2025, the closing price for our public warrants was \$0.0216.